Oxford Rifles: 1920s–1930s

 On 29 March 1920, as a result of the Otter Commission, the 22nd Regiment The Oxford Rifles were renamed as The Oxford Rifles.
-It's old regimental number was then taken by the new Permanent Force regiment, the Royal 22nd Regiment.
+Its old regimental number was then taken by the new Permanent Force regiment, the Royal 22nd Regiment.

 Second World War

 On 18 March 1942, The Oxford Rifles mobilized the 1st Battalion, The Oxford Rifles, CASF for active service.
 The battalion served in Canada in a home defence role on as part of the following units: